-WTC Captive employs a President who also serves as Chief Executive Officer.
-Additionally, a Treasurer/Chief Financial Officer and General Counsel/Secretary are employed by the Company.
+WTC Captive employs an Acting President who also serves as Acting Chief Executive Officer and as General Counsel.
+Additionally, a Treasurer/Secretary/Chief Financial Officer is employed by the Company.
 WTC Captive engages several independent service providers, under the direction of the President/CEO, Officers and the Board of Directors, to carry out various functions of the Company.
 Such services include third party administrative claims management, accounting, regulatory compliance, investment management, actuarial consulting, corporate legal and claims/defense counsel, among others.
+Previously, the Company employed a separate General Counsel and President, but the positions were combined upon the resignation of the former President.